Etowah Indian Mounds: Trade

 The Etowah River is a tributary of the Coosa and Alabama rivers, and forms the border between the southern edge of the Ridge and Valley Appalachians and the Piedmont Plateau.
 Trade and tribute brought whelk shells from the Gulf of Mexico; copper, mica and flint from the Cumberland Plateau; and "galena, graphite, and an array of ochers to provide pigment for painting buildings, bodies, and works of art; greenstone and marble to furnish raw material for tools, weapons and ritual objects" from the Piedmont.
 The loamy riverbed soil could be easily tilled with digging sticks and stone and shell hoes.
 Its fertility was annually renewed by the river's floods.
 Free of frost most of the year, the land yielded rich harvests of corn, beans, and squash, traditional crops of the indigenous peoples.

 Habitat

 Chestnut, walnut, hickory, and persimmon trees that grew in upland forests provided nuts and fruit for both the people of Etowah and the white-tailed deer, wild turkey, and smaller game they hunted.
-Other plants that were gathered include stinging nettle and paper mulberry.
+Other plants that were gathered include stinging nettle and red mulberry.
 A native holly was gathered whose leaves and stems were brewed into the Black drink imbibed in ritual purification ceremonies.
 River cane grew in dense thickets and was made into arrow shafts, thatching for roofs, and splits for weaving baskets, benches, and mats for walls and floors.

 River shoals abounded in freshwater mussels and turtles.
 The Mississippians built v-shaped rock weirs to pen and channel catfish, drum and gar, which they caught in rivercane baskets.
 Researchers have found remains of more than 100 rock weirs along the Etowah River.
 One has been restored within the grounds of the historic site.